INTERACTIVE CONFLICT RESOLUTION

 For the first part of the symposium, delegates go through training that is on par with a graduate level course of conflict resolution studies, learning the theory and practice of resolving conflicts.

 Delegates dive into the heart of the conflict, sharing and questioning the aspects of identity, history, politics, and collective trauma that reside at the core of the dispute on all sides.
-Coming together as a group, delegates talk about issues and ideas that our bigger than any one individual, drawing deeply on their own knowledge and experiences.
+Coming together as a group, delegates talk about issues and ideas that are bigger than any one individual, drawing deeply on their own knowledge and experiences.

 In the last phase, delegates achieve consensus on a series of real-world policy proposals aimed at resolving the conflict.
 These proposals envision the seemingly impossible, grounded in a newfound appreciation of other delegates’ realities, perceptions, and dilemmas.